William Conan Davis: Further career

 In 1983, Davis was hired as an instructor in the chemistry department at St. Philip's College, giving him more opportunity for teaching as well as research.
 He became a full professor of chemistry in 1995.
 He became the chair of the Natural Sciences Department in 1996.
 He was also the director of Renewable Energy at St. Philip's College.

 While at St. Philip's College, one of Davis' focuses of study was water.
 Davis worked with United Beverage company to study the behavioral properties of Penta Water, which he nicknamed "kinetic water".
 The company promoted their product as having uniquely distinct chemical properties due to its purification process.
 Davis studied characteristics such as boiling point, pH, polarity and surface tension.
 With Lanier Byrd, Davis co-created the formula that gives a characteristic taste to Dasani water, a product of The Coca-Cola Company.
 In addition to hydrology, Davis was interested in recombinant DNA and fuel cell technologies for renewable energy.

 Davis retired in 2009, becoming a professor emeritus of St. Philip's College.
 At that time, it was decided to rename the natural sciences building in his honor to acknowledge his contributions.
 Funds were raised to renovate the building, and it was reopened and dedicated as the William C. Davis Science Building in 2012.

 A portrait of William Davis, commissioned from Howard Rhoder, hangs in the science building.
+Davis awarded the St. Phillips College $20,000 towards science and STEM scholarships to the school.

-Davis has also been active in preserving the history of science.
-He has helped to establish the Ernest Stevenson Collection of scientific books and artifacts, to be housed at the Sutton Learning Center at St. Philip's College.
-He is working on his memoirs with the support of historian Jeanette Nyda Mendelssohn Passty.
+Davis was also active in preserving the history of science.
+He helped to establish the Ernest Stevenson Collection of scientific books and artifacts, to be housed at the Sutton Learning Center at St. Philip's College.
+Before his death, he was working on his memoirs with the support of historian Jeanette Nyda Mendelssohn Passty.